fistfulofyen/Emotion_Detector/README.md

-# Repository for final project

-# Emotion Detection Web Application

-## Introduction
-Welcome to the final project for this course!
-In this project, you will demonstrate your knowledge and skills in app creation and web deployment.
-The project involves creating an emotion detection application using the Watson AI libraries and deploying it as a web application using Flask.
-You will also be required to perform various tasks and submit your results with specific nomenclature.

 ## Emotion Detection
 Emotion detection goes beyond sentiment analysis by extracting more nuanced emotions like joy, sadness, anger, and more from text statements.
 This capability is essential for AI-based recommendation systems, chatbots, and various other applications.
 In this project, we will harness the power of Watson AI to create an emotion detection application.